ElectricalGang

 • Plastics and rubbers are used for the production of everyday products.

-Frequently Asked Questions
+Most Commonly Asked Questions

-1. What are the types of insulators?
+What are the types of insulators?

 Insulators are classified based on their rating and are mainly used for transmission lines.
 The types of insulators are as follows:

-Sr. No. Types of Electrical Insulator
+Sr. No. Insulator Types

 #1.
 Pin Insulator